thillRobot/carla_simulator/docs/maps.md

 ## Issues

 Discussions of issues are scattered througout the READMEs also.
 Should they all come here?
 I am not sure.

+- **Merging DEM (or other) layers in QGIS (3.16)**

+	Merging separate layers into has given me trouble twice now.
+Changing the projection of a layer using 'save as' in the layer tree menu can cause the resulting layer to be not exactly rectangular.
+You can see the edges are out of square by about one or two pixels.
+Merge will not work on layers that are not perfectly square because the whitespace introduced in the edges messes up the color scaling terribly.
+I assume there is a solution to this issue, but I have not figure it out yet.

+	The layers should be perfectly square in their native CRS, so you need to merge them before transforming them.
+I merged them into one layer for each full DEM tile (four quadrants) and then I merged the three full tiles into one large tile that basically covers the whole city.
+I want to expand the map to cover more of the county, but that will take some clicking.
+I am not sure when I want to do all thatm, maybe now!
+The elevation may be much more noticeable outside of the city.

 - **OOM Death During Build**
   Out of memory crash during ` make launch ` for TNTECH01 - failed - out of memory - This has been solved my increasing the swap partition size significantly.
 You can read about this in issue ()[https://github.com/carla-simulator/carla/issues/3590]